KayChansiri/Demo_Linear_Regression_ML/README.md

 <img width="1053" alt="Screen Shot 2024-07-01 at 7 06 52 PM" src="https://github.com/KayChansiri/LinearRegressionML/assets/157029107/0f140d08-6a56-4214-a857-a22a76af630c">

-The output indicates that being a frequent flyer significantly, weather-related cancellations, association with cargo flights, and  private flights are key features that predict the increase of customer flight frequency.
+The output indicates that being a frequent flyer, weather-related cancellations, association with cargo flights, and private flights are key features that predict an increase in customer flight frequency.
 Black customers also show a higher flight frequency, while multi-racial customers show a lower flight frequency.
-We also know that customer-initiated cancellations are linked to a decrease in flight frequency.
-Other features might not be that importan to understand the frequency in flying of target customers.
-The information we found can help the airline tailor its services and marketing efforts to better meet the needs of its most valuable customers.
+Additionally, customer-initiated cancellations are linked to a decrease in flight frequency.
+Other features might not be as important in understanding the frequency of flying among target customers.
+This information can help the airline tailor its services and marketing efforts to better meet the needs of its most valuable customers.

 ### 2. Ridge Regression
 Now let's look at ridge regression.